DIPLI: Deep Image Prior Lucky Imaging for Blind Astronomical Image Restoration: Experiments and Discussion

 In addition to SGLD, a small perturbation is applied when sampling the latent vector $z$ from the prior.
 Although Bayesian DIP reports limited benefit from this perturbation~\cite{Cheng_2019}, the pipeline retains it to promote latent-space smoothness and potential robustness to adversarial latent perturbations, consistent with DIP and randomized smoothing~\cite{Ulyanov2018DeepIP,CohenRandSmoothing}.

-\paragraph{Synthetic Data.} Figure~\ref{f:synthetic_data} and Table~\ref{t:dl_metrics} indicate that DIPLI achieves the best overall performance across most metrics and provides a favorable trade-off between detail preservation and noise suppression relative to the compared methods.
+\paragraph{Ablation scope.} The main ablation studies focus on $K$ (Figure~\ref{f:n_frames}), $\sigma_\xi$ (Figure~\ref{sgld_plots}), and the registration method (Figure~\ref{f:optical_flow}).
+Extended ablations of the confidence weighting parameter $\alpha$ across all 12 scenes (Supplementary Note~1) and of the frame count over $K \in \{1,3,5,7,11,15,25,50\}$ across 4 scenes (Supplementary Note~3) are provided in the Supplementary Information.

+\paragraph{Synthetic Data.} Figure~\ref{f:synthetic_data} and Table~\ref{t:dl_metrics} indicate that DIPLI achieves the strongest perceptual fidelity (best LPIPS in 12/12 and DISTS in 10/12 scenes), while DiffIR2VR-Zero leads on pixel-level distortion (best PSNR in 9/12 and SSIM in 8/12 scenes).
+Both DIPLI and DIP are unsupervised and tuned on the target data, whereas RVRT uses pretrained natural-video weights and DiffIR2VR-Zero operates zero-shot by design.

 The baseline RVRT configuration exhibits overfitting, visible as fine-grained speckle in the reconstructions.
 RVRT+ applies preliminary denoising using the same architecture with different weights to reduce direct noise reproduction but yields only modest improvement over the original low-quality (LQ) input.
 DiffIR2VR-Zero, while producing sharp and visually appealing images, frequently smooths regions and removes salient details from the data.
-Diffusion-based model also tends to hallucinate textures.
+The diffusion-based model also tends to hallucinate textures.
 Such emphasis on aesthetics over fidelity is problematic in astrophotography, where preserving fine structure is essential to avoid misleading interpretations.

 A direct, controlled comparison to DIP is nontrivial because DIP relies on early stopping to prevent overfitting, and the optimal stopping iteration is data-dependent and unknown without ground truth.
-For the synthetic experiments, a single stopping iteration was selected by scanning iteration counts over the dataset and choosing the value that maximized average PSNR and SSIM; this fixed iteration was then applied uniformly to all DIP runs, consistent with DIPLI’s fixed-iteration regime.
-On real data, the absence of references makes such tuning infeasible, leaving the DIP stopping point indeterminate and precluding a fair like-for-like comparison.
+For the synthetic experiments, a single stopping iteration (470) was selected by scanning iteration counts over the dataset and choosing the value that maximised average PSNR and SSIM; this fixed iteration was then applied uniformly to all DIP runs.
+Across all metrics, DIPLI consistently outperforms this baseline, isolating the benefit of multi-frame fusion, confidence weighting, and SGLD sampling.
+On real data, the absence of references makes such tuning infeasible, leaving the DIP stopping point indeterminate.

 \paragraph{Real Data}